How Much Do Travel Nurses Make in 2026?

 How Experience Affects Pay

 Most agencies require 1–2 years of clinical experience minimum.
 After that, each additional year can increase your pay by $50–$150/week.
-Nurses with 5+ years of specialty experience and certifications like CCRN or CEN often earn at the top of the pay range.
+Nurses with 5+ years of specialty experience and certifications like CCRN, CEN, or CCHP (correctional) often earn at the top of the pay range.
+First-time travelers typically earn 10–15% less than experienced travelers due to onboarding time and flexibility.

 How to Maximize Your Travel Nurse Pay